Kyle-Demers08/Natural-Language-Processing/README.md

 ## To Do

- - Find dates of managers who have been sacked
+ - Find dates of managers who have been sacked.
  - scrape data from social media platforms to create a dataset from many different clubs.
-Ideally this should be about 40% sacked 60% not to get a representation of the normal sackings per season
+Ideally this should be about 40% sacked 60% not to get a representation of the normal sackings per season.
- - Create NLP to do sentiment analysis on the data set
+ - Create NLP to do sentiment analysis on the data set.
- - Create a ML algorithm to predict when a manager will be sacked based on dates of sentiment analysis
+ - Create a ML algorithm to predict when a manager will be sacked based on dates of sentiment analysis.
  - Export into a medium of information applicable to sharing results.